 - 1. Application fee.
 Students enrolling in WCIU for the first time are required to pay an application fee of \$50.00.
 This fee is paid only once and covers the initial cost of establishing and maintaining a student's file and reviewing the supporting documentation of the student's application.
 This fee is non-refundable.
 [Please note that students who are inactive for more than 2 consecutive term will be automatically placed on inactive status and must be re-activated.
 The re-admission fee is \$50.] - 2.
 Program fees.
 PhD Program fees will be paid to the university for every term that the student is enrolled in the PhD Program (whether or not the student is enrolled in a specific course).
 The tuition cost for each 3-month term is \$900, so PhD students typically pay \$3600 per year.
 The PhD Program is a minimum of three years for a full-time student and a maximum of 10 years.

+The PhD Program is a minimum of three years for a full-time student and a maximum of 10 years.
 Tuition will remain fixed for a given academic year but may change from one academic year to the next.
 This fee covers access to WCIU's online library, Latourette Library, allows students access to required reading and textbooks.
-This fee also covers the costs for the dissertation manuscript to manuscripts to be reviewed by an outside reader.
-A payment plan is available for students to pay in one-month increments.
+This fee also covers the costs for the dissertation manuscript to manuscripts to be reviewed by an outside reader. \A payment plan is available for students to pay in one-month increments.
 Please see "Financial Aid and Payment Plan" section of this catalog.